quintel/documentation/general/electricity_backup.md

 The flexibility of electricity backup calculation offers a comparison between fossil fuel technologies in terms of their ability to serve as backup for volatile electricity production.
 The comparison is made by considering only the costs and CO2 emissions exclusive to providing backup for volatile electricity production.

-On this wiki page an explanation is given about the project.
+On this page an explanation is given about the project.

 Useful definitions
 ------------------